SD-13/oppia-web-developer-docs/Installing-Oppia-using-Docker.md

    This command launches the Oppia development server in offline mode, and you can continue to perform your tasks as usual.
    > NOTE: Ensure that you have already built and run the Oppia development server for the first time before running this command.
 If not, run `make build` and then `make run-devserver` first (with internet connection), which downloads all the necessary third-party libraries, python dependencies, and the other services required for the Oppia development server.

-3. **Stop the Local Development Server**: To stop the local development server, execute the following command:
+4. **Stop the Local Development Server** To stop the local development server, execute the following command:

    ```
    make stop